Automate your infrastructure to build, deploy, manage, and secure applications in modern cloud, hybrid, and on-premises environments.

 Think of WCM as a CMS on steroids without the negative potential side effects.
 WCM platforms give users the ability to manage single web properties, while also going a step further to make multisite and multilingual content management accessible and straightforward.
 Web content management systems also give marketers the ability to deliver content to multiple channels.

-Compared to basic content management systems, WCM systems offer a higher degree of extensibility and customization and help cut time to market thanks to the added support for custom content types and design templates.
+WCM systems offer a higher degree of extensibility and customization and help cut time to market thanks to the added support for custom content types and design templates.
 Many WCM platforms support personalization, plug-ins and integrations, approval workflows and offer built-in SEO, social sharing and content governance tools.

 Web content management platforms are best suited for organizations that recognize the need to provide personalized digital experiences to their customers and partners, improve brand consistency and deliver multilingual content and ecommerce on desktop and mobile.
 Utilizing headless CMS capabilities, for example, enables organization to deliver omnichannel content to a myriad of devices and touchpoints.